-Sheer panic was what I felt when rumours arrived.
+Sheer panic was what I felt as a parent when rumours arrived.
 All schools, including preschools, will switch to home-based learning (HBL) for a month starting sometime next week.
-Due to a consistent increase in the number of untraceable COVID-19 infection, the Singapore government has decided to take the bitter pill and call for a closure of schools amidst these desperate times.
+Due to a consistent increase in the number of COVID-19 infection, the Singapore government has decided to close all schools.

 In some frantic way to hold on to control, I forwarded the message to a few friends.
 To some I showed concern if they were prepared as parents; To others, I revealed my dread of having to babysit my 4-year-old for an entire month!
-The responses brought a bit of relief as ‘fake news’ and ‘too soon’ were uttered in defiance of such a rumour.
+The responses brought a bit of relief as ‘fake news’ and ‘too soon’ were uttered in defiance.
 The live broadcast made by our PM Lee Hsien Loong, however, laid all doubts to rest.
 The rumours, though inaccurate, proved true.

-It took a friend’s curious question about my fear that woke me up to the truth – I am a bad parent.
+It took a friend’s curious question about my fear that woke me up to the truth.
 I have become the parent I used to shake my head at and swear I will never become.
-I dread the closure of schools not because it’s bad for my child, but because it’s a great inconvenience for me.
+I dread the school closure not because it’s bad for my child, but because it’s a great inconvenience for me.
 The truth of it hurts like a paper cut on a warm sunny day.
+I am a bad parent.

-I hear parents cried out as they make their defence.
-Parenting is hard, and now that most parents work a job, it’s almost impossible to find any balance.
-What is so wrong about having a bit of me-time occasionally while the child is at school or enrolled in some ‘enrichment-class’?
 I used to laugh at such reasoning back when I was not a parent.
-Time spent with children is the most precious thing in the world, say some expert, and I used to agree with that wholeheartedly.
-But like all things in life, there is a saying and there is a stressed-out parent about to lose his/her mind over parenting.
+Time spent with children is the most precious thing in the world, say some expert.
+I used to agree with that wholeheartedly.
+But like all things in life, it’s easier to say something than it is to do it.

-While there are totally selfish parents out there, most parents that I know do try to be the best parent that they possibly can.
-This does not qualify for them as good parents though, just as trying to be a good soccer player does not automatically make you a good soccer player.
-People do fail despite their best efforts.
-It is just a fact of life and going into this school closure despite all the excellent preventive work that has been done by the government make this more poignant than usual.
+Most parents that I know do try their best to be good parent.
+This does not, however, qualify them as good parents.
+Just like trying to be a good soccer player does not automatically make you a good soccer player.
+People do fail despite their best efforts and parenting is not exempt from this.

 “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It does not dishonour others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.
 Love never fails.” – 1 Corinthians 4-8